-11. Understand the main regulatory and legal requirements applicable to the transaction of insurance business.
+Understand the main regulatory and legal

-- 11.1 Explain the reasons for compulsory insurance and describe the types of insurances which are compulsory in the UK. - 11.2 Explain the application of the Consumer Rights Act 2015 in relation to insurance contracts. - 11.3 Explain the Contracts (Rights of Third Parties) Act 1999 in relation to insurance contracts. - 11.4 Explain the role of the financial services regulators in the authorisation, supervision and regulation of insurers and intermediaries. - 11.5 Describe the financial services regulatory principles for businesses and the Financial Conduct Authority and Prudential Regulation Authority's regulation of individuals in broad outline. - 11.6 Explain the importance of the fair treatment of customers and positive customer outcomes. - 11.7 Describe the consequences of non-compliance discipline and enforcement. - 11.8 Explain the requirements for reporting, record keeping and training and competence. - 11.9 Describe the scope and effect of the Insurance: Conduct of Business sourcebook (ICOBS) in broad outline - 11.10 Describe the solvency requirements for insurers and intermediaries and financial services regulatory risk-based capital requirements in broad outline.
+- 11.3 Explain the Contracts (Rights of Third Parties) Act 1999 in relation to insurance contracts. - 11.4 Explain the role of the financial services regulators in the authorisation, supervision and regulation of insurers and intermediaries. - 11.5 Describe the financial services regulatory principles for businesses and the Financial Conduct Authority and Prudential Regulation Authority's regulation of individuals in broad outline. - 11.6 Explain the importance of Consumer Duty and positive customer outcomes. - 11.7 Describe the consequences of non-compliance discipline and enforcement. - 11.8 Explain the requirements for reporting, record keeping and training and competence. - 11.9 Describe the scope and effect of the Insurance: Conduct of Business sourcebook (ICOBS) in broad outline. - 11.10 Describe the solvency requirements for insurers and intermediaries and financial services regulatory risk-based capital requirements in broad outline.